 BAR mediates complaints, investigates violations, and takes action against licensees and unlicensed individuals who fail to comply with the Act or regulations adopted pursuant to the Act.

 BAR educates and trains auto repair and Smog Check technicians and auto repair dealers.
 BAR fosters voluntary compliance with auto repair laws through conferences, presentations, and training.

-- Auto Body Inspection Program - offers free inspections to consumers to verify that collision repairs were performed correctly.
+- Auto Body Inspection Program - offers no-cost inspections to consumers to verify that collision repairs were performed correctly.

 - Consumer Assistance Program (CAP) - offers repair assistance and retirement options to consumers whose vehicles fail a Smog Check.